Daniel-Hanrahan-Tools-and-Games/Chip_8_Interpreter/README.md

+This only affects the things in this repository that has not been noted with a different license.

 CC BY-SA 4.0 and GNU GPL v3.0 Conditional Exceptions to use MPL 2.0 and CC BY-SA 4.0 or CC BY 4.0